Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 15. Start a Dropshipping Company

 Dropshipping offers hugo potential for financial freedom.
-More importantly, its a fantastic way to dive into ecommerce with minimal upfront investment.
+More importantly, its a fantastic way to dive into e-commerce with minimal upfront investment.
 With no need to hold inventory, you can focus on building a brand and marketing your products.
 All it takes is finding the right niche, sourcing reliable suppliers, and setting up a user-friendly online store.
 From there, your job is to drive traffic and let your suppliers handle fulfillment.
 It’s a scalable business model that offers flexibility and the potential for significant growth.

 ### 16. Freelancing